helgovic/Gradle-for-Delphi/README.md

 In the "Job name" box enter a jobname.
 This will name the JNI file.

 In the "Dependencies" box, enter the libs you want to download (Copy eks. from maven repository Gradle link).
+The command has to be in one line
+(e.g ('com.azure:azure-identity:1.2.5') {exclude group: 'com.azure', module: 'azure-core-http-netty'}).
+"Implementation" and "Compile" prefix will be removed.

 In the "Additional (Local) Dependencies" enter any local libs that is needed for this job.
-You have to add any dependencies to these libs.
+You have to add any dependencies to these libs in the dependencies box.

 In the "Exclude when building JNI pas file" enter libs/directories/class's that are not to be processed by Java2OP.
 This can be content that Java2OP cannot process (Hopefully you don't need to access it in your code).